rvennam/istio-on-iks/custom-istio-ingress.md

 1. Separate traffic flows between certain workloads or namespaces
 2. Modify Ingress Gateway with customizations such as SDS.
 3. Create an Ingress Gateway for private NLB traffic
+4. Have an Ingress Gateway per zone for HA

 ## Instructions